Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: Discussion

-A possible way out of this dead-end in mean-field based approaches could be to postpone the correction for spurious bound states in the treatment of the residual interaction beyond the Hartree--Fock step, or to split the correction term into a contribution treated at the mean-field level and the remaining one treated with the residual interaction.
+to split the spurious-bound-state correction term into a contribution treated at the mean-field level and the remaining one treated together with the residual interaction beyond mean field.
+This allows to bring in enough repulsion to effectively ``soften'' the inter-nucleon potential and yield a UV convergence of mean-field results for tractable single-particle bases, without compromising the bound character of the ground-state solutions.
+We can even correct ``fully'' for the $^3D_2$ spurious bound states by employing energy shifts of the order of 15 to 20~GeV as recommended by Yang and collaborators~\cite{Yang21_PRC103}.
+Indeed such large values of $E_{\rm shift}$, and even somewhat larger ones, do not prevent from obtaining bound Hartree--Fock solutions as shown in the last row of Fig.~\ref{fig_HF_O16_Eshift}.
 However one has to keep in mind that, as shown by the results with the $\Lambda = 1$~GeV regularization cutoff, mean-field bound solutions can be obtained only for $\Lambda$ values for which the contact potential is attractive.
 Because the $^3S_1$ channel is dominant, this corresponds essentially to $C_{^3S_1}(\Lambda) < 0$.